eceWire/A-Curiously-Minty-Gameboy-The-Mintyboy-/JOURNAL.md

 ---

-# Devlog - PCB
+# Journal - PCB

 ## 8h 45m 3s logged
 **I don't know why on Stardance it says 18 hours, this was NOT 18 hours spent on this, coding was like a lot**

-Devlog - PCB
+Journal - PCB

 I’ve been working on this PCB for a while, and I’ve made the project REALLY compact right now.
 So far, I’m thinking of the news feature to add actual articles instead of just the headlines (it won’t be easy, but I’ll try).
 In order to complete this, adding a PCB and not just on a breadboard is totally needed, and here’s how it looks so far :) Btw I’m actually not doing this on KiCad, I prefer EasyEDA..
 I forgot to mention the code that I’ve been working on, I’m adding a little feature with a camera, but it’s been quite difficult, using OV7670, and it’s been taking a LOT of time